m18646461005/iot/intl.en-US/Best Practices/Device access/Access IoT Platform by using Paho/Using Paho MQTT Android client.md

 Use the Demo code to access the IoT Platform.

-1. Click [here](https://code.aliyun.com/edward.yangx/public-docs/wikis/user-guide/linkkit/Paho_MQTT_Guide/aiot-android-demo.zip) to download the Demo package and decompress it.
+1. Click [iot android demo](https://code.aliyun.com/edward.yangx/public-docs/wikis/user-guide/linkkit/Paho_MQTT_Guide/aiot-android-demo.zip) to download the Demo package and decompress it.

 2. Import the aiot-csharp-demo file to Android Studio.